 A recent (2017) book by (Daivis and Todd) discusses use of the SLLOD method and non-equilibrium MD (NEMD) thermostatting generally, for both simple and complex fluids, e.g. molecular systems.
 The latter can be tricky to do correctly.

 DPD thermostatting alters pairwise interactions in a manner analogous to the per-particle thermostatting of fix langevin.

-Any of the thermostatting fixes can use temperature computes that remove bias which has two effects.
-First, the current calculated temperature, which is compared to the requested target temperature, is calculated with the velocity bias removed.
-Second, the thermostat adjusts only the thermal temperature component of the particle’s velocities, which are the velocities with the bias removed.
+Any of the thermostatting fixes can be instructed to use custom temperature computes that remove bias which has two effects: first, the current calculated temperature, which is compared to the requested target temperature, is calculated with the velocity bias removed; second, the thermostat adjusts only the thermal temperature component of the particle’s velocities, which are the velocities with the bias removed.
 The removed bias is then added back to the adjusted velocities.
 See the doc pages for the individual fixes and for the fix_modify command for instructions on how to assign a temperature compute to a thermostatting fix.
 For example, you can apply a thermostat to only the x and z components of velocity by using it in conjunction with compute temp/partial.
 Of you could thermostat only the thermal temperature of a streaming flow of particles without affecting the streaming velocity, by using compute temp/profile.

 Only the nvt fixes perform time integration, meaning they update the velocities and positions of particles due to forces and velocities respectively.
 The other thermostat fixes only adjust velocities; they do NOT perform time integration updates.
 Thus they should be used in conjunction with a constant NVE integration fix such as these: